Bad Times at the El Royale is an absolute delight and one of the best films of 2018.

 I loved Bad Times to pieces.
 From Erivo’s impressive vocal stylings to Hemsworth’s abs (he’s shirtless during the entirety of his appearance), the 2 hours and 21 minutes of the story are chock-full of fun.
 And the soundtrack.
 Effervescent, joyful, and a toe-tapper from beginning to end, my retro-loving soul was thoroughly pleased.
 The film’s opening song, 26 Miles (Santa Catalina) by The Four Preps is still playing in my head hours after the film ended.
 Also featured is a vocal cameo from legendary FBI director J. Edgar Hoover and brief TV appearance from President Richard Nixon.
 The whole thing feels like shades of a Quentin Tarantino film, and I mean that in the best possible way.

-I enthusiastically give Bad Times at the El Royale 5 stars.
+I enthusiastically give Bad Times at the El Royale five out of five stars.